-Other Names: Trigonella foenum-graecum (Scientific Name), Methi, Samudra methi, Shanbalile, Abesh, Hilbeh, Hilba, Helba, Halba, Kasturi methi
+Other Names: Samudra methi, Shanbalile, Abesh, Hilbeh, Hilba, Helba, Halba, Kasturi methi

 Growing Fenugreek in Containers

-You can grow fenugreek in containers.
-It’s similar to any other green vegetable.
-Take a shallow but wide planter at least 6-8 inches deep with good drainage.
-Fenugreek has shallow roots so it won’t mind the low depth.
+- Take a shallow but wide planter at least 6-8 inches deep with good drainage.
+Fenugreek has shallow roots so that it won’t mind the low depth.

 Growing Climate and Temperature

-- Fenugreek grows well in a warm and hot climate when the temperature ranges from 50 to 90 F (10 C to 32 C).
+- Fenugreek grows well in a wide variety of climatic zones but is best in warm and hot regions when the temperature ranges from 50 to 95 F (10 C to 35 C).

 - When planting it for seeds, grow it in spring or early summer.
 If you’re cultivating it to use as a vegetable or herb, then you can plant it anytime between spring to mid-fall.

-- If you live in zone 9-11 or any warm place with frost-free winters outside the U.S., grow fenugreek year round.
+- If you live in USDA zone 9-11 or any warm place with frost-free winters outside the U.S., you can grow them year-round.

 Pests and Diseases

-It’s hot aroma like pepper and crunchy sour and sweet flavor gives it a distinctive taste, which you can’t compare with other vegetables.
-It is popularly used in Indian, Persian, Egyptian and Ethiopian cuisines, to prepare tastiest recipes.
+It is popularly used in Indian, Persian, Egyptian, and Ethiopian cuisines, to prepare the tastiest recipes.
 Fresh seeds are used to sprinkle on salad and dried seeds in pickles.